 08 of 11

 Founded in 1929 as the first museum dedicated entirely to contemporary art, MoMA, in Midtown East, is host to an impressive collection of modern artistic efforts in a variety of media that includes paintings, sculpture, design, and film.
 The museum offers special events and activities for families with children as young as 4, making it a very family-friendly choice.Continue to 9 of 11 below.

 The Museum of the Moving Image focuses on film, television, and digital media and their impact on culture and society.
 Located in Astoria, Queens, the museum is easily accessible by subway, just a short ride from Manhattan, and is a great destination for film buffs and families alike.Continue to 10 of 11 below.

 New York Historical Society

-On West 77th Street at Central Park West, the New York Historical Society, on the Upper West Side, offers visitors an opportunity to see a collection that reveals much of New York's history.
-The collection includes Tiffany lamps, decorative objects, paintings, and furniture, and there are frequent special exhibits as well as the Dimenna Children's History Museum.Continue to 11 of 12 below.
+The New York Historical Society, on the Upper West Side, offers visitors an opportunity to see a collection that reveals much of New York's history.
+The collection includes Tiffany lamps, decorative objects, paintings, and furniture, and there are frequent special exhibits, as well as the Dimenna Children's History Museum.Continue to 11 of 11 below.

 Whitney Museum of American Art

-Boasting the most complete overview of twentieth-century American art of any museum in the world, the Whitney permanent collection consists of over 12,000 paintings, sculptures, prints, drawings, and photographs.
+Boasting the most complete overview of 20th-century American art of any museum in the world, the Whitney's permanent collection includes more than 12,000 paintings, sculptures, prints, drawings, and photographs.
 It's in the Meatpacking District near the High Line.